Marnate's Bunker: Construction

 The structure is placed on a 143 m^{2} area with a 2.20 m height and 1.80 m width with four openings for access and an inside stair made of cement that links to the blockhouse situated on the bunker.

-It was originally assumed to have been constructed as an air-raid shelter; however, this conclusion was undermined by limited capacity (a shelter could have hosted about 400 people) and the amount of workforce used to build it (no more than 25 people).
-In addition, the 700 kg bomb found inside the bunker and the blockhouse on its surface, made it impossible to endorse the hypothesis that it was built for the purpose of protecting people.
-Subsequently, reports from Lieutenant Aldo Icardi led to the conclusion that the main propose of Marnate's Bunker was the storage of gold material.
+It was originally assumed to have been constructed as an air-raid shelter; however, this conclusion was undermined by limited capacity (a shelter could have hosted about 400 people) and the number of workers used to build it (no more than 25 people).
+In addition, the 700 kg bomb found inside the bunker and the blockhouse on its surface made it impossible to endorse the hypothesis that it was built for the purpose of protecting people.
+Subsequently, reports from Lieutenant Aldo Icardi led to the conclusion that the main purpose of Marnate's Bunker was the storage of gold material.

 Post-war events

-During the 1970s a few veterans returned to the bunker to attempt to recover part of the treasure, but the attempt was terminated following a car accident.
+During the 1970s, a few veterans returned to the bunker to attempt to recover part of the treasure, but the attempt was terminated following a car accident.

 In May 1991, Marnate's Bunker was renovated by the Associazione Nazionale Partigiani d'Italia (ANPI).
-At that time only one of the four entries was clear and unobstructed.
-During this renovation, vegetation and debris were removed from another two entries, and a 100 meter long passageway was found.
+At that time, only one of the four entries was clear and unobstructed.
+During this renovation, vegetation and debris were removed from another two entries, and a 100-metre-long passageway was found.
 Subsequently, a sketch map was created of the bunker.
 As of 2016, the two remaining entries remain closed.